 About me

-Previously, I was Head of Machine Learning at Geopipe in NYC where I led the team responsible for developing deep learning models to perform 3D reconstruction of digital twin cities from orthophotos and LiDAR data.
+I lead the development of Geospatial AI/ML Technology at NBCUniversal Media LLC by running the team that develops machine learning pipelines for 3D reconstruction of digital twins using multi-modal aerial and street view data.
+Previously, I was a Staff Software Engineer with the Perception team at Stack AV Co. where I developed deep learning based systems that enable our autonomous trucks to sense the world around them.
+Prior to that, I was Head of Machine Learning at Geopipe AI, which was acquired by NBCUniversal in NYC where I led the team developing deep learning models to perform 3D reconstruction of digital twin cities from orthophotos and LiDAR data.
 Prior to that, I was Team Lead and Scientist of the Machine Learning team at Invision AI in Toronto where I supervised and grew a machine learning team to develop algorithms for use in smart infrastructure technologies such as object detection, knowledge distillation, federated learning and multitask loss optimization among others.
 Prior to that, as a Computer Vision Scientist I worked on top-down 3D human pose estimation as well as fully-differentiable bottom-up pose parsing using transformer networks at wrnch AI in Montréal which was acquired by Hinge Health.
 I have also contributed to and consulted in applied and foundational topics ranging semi-supervised learning, knowledge distillation, shape estimation, neural inverse kinematics, video anomaly detection, multi-modal learning, video action recognition, person re-identification and adversarial learning.

 I have a Ph.D. from the Computer Science department at North Carolina State University and my dissertation was titled “Anomaly Detection in Videos”.
 I was advised by Ranga Raju Vatsavai and also worked actively with Mike Jones at Mitsubishi Electric Research Laboratories.